-Suppose the defects have not been corrected by the end of the first sixty day abatement period, and it is determined that the defects are the responsibility of the owner.
+Suppose the defects have not been corrected by the end of the first sixty-day abatement period, and it is determined that the defects are the owner's responsibility.
 In that case, the HMHA Staff will terminate the HAP contract and advise the family to look for another unit.